-Group Health Insurance
+Group Health Insurance Plans That Work for Your Team

 Group Health Insurance is the most crucial part of a benefits package for obtaining and retaining the kind of employees you are relying on to help grow your business.
 It is no secret that in our current environment, it has become a challenge for small employers in New Jersey to maintain affordable health coverage for their employees due to ever-increasing costs.

-In order to be considered for group health coverage in New Jersey, a carrier will require that there be a minimum of one eligible employee but, no more than fifty eligible employees.
+In order to be considered for small group health coverage in New Jersey, a carrier will require that there be a minimum of one eligible employee but, no more than fifty eligible employees.
 In general, the eligible employee is one who works on a full-time basis with a normal workweek of twenty-five or more hours for compensation.

-It is recommended that employers read through and understand the NJ Small Employer Health Benefits Program Buyer’s Guide available on the NJ Department of Banking and Insurance website:
+It is recommended that employers read through and understand the NJ Small Employer Health Benefits Program Buyer’s Guide available on the NJ Department of Banking and Insurance website.

 The Affordable Care Act (ACA) requires employers subject to the Fair Labor Standards Act (FLSA) to provide information to employees about the availability of the Health Insurance Marketplace.
 Notices should be provided at the time of hiring or within 14 days of an employee’s start date.